Statistical Learning and Data Science Hub

 Fei Gao

 Fei Gao develops statistical methods for biomedical and public health research, including semiparametric inference, causal inference frameworks, and survival analysis models.
-Her group, the Gao Lab, focuses on improving study design and inference for complex data structures.
+Her group, the Gao Lab, focuses on improving methodological strategies and inference for complex data structures in epidemiological research.

 Photo of Peter Gilbert